CUSTOM RESIDENTIAL THAT EXCITES

-After eight years in commercial construction development, Trey Goldstein realized he wanted to work on projects that were more personally meaningful.
-He wanted to work more closely with individuals and families instead of corporations.
-With those goals in mind, and after a lot of prayer and planning, Trey decided that residential home development was the right place for him.
+After eight years in commercial development, Trey Goldstein realized he wanted to work on projects that were more personally meaningful.
+He wanted to work closely with individuals and families instead of large corporations.
+With those goals in mind, Trey decided that he wanted to pursue custom luxury residential real estate.

-In its first eight years, Cotton Construction has built many new homes and completed numerous renovation and addition projects for an array of clients.
-Though each project is unique, every project is built to Trey’s personal standards, which he has instilled at every level of the company.
+Over the years, Cotton Construction has built numerous custom homes and completed multiple renovations for an array of clients.
+Though each project is unique, every project is built to Trey’s standards of quality, which he has instilled at every level of his brand.

-Trey Goldstein grew up in Birmingham, Alabama.
-After graduating from Auburn University with a degree in building science, he returned to Birmingham to begin his career in commercial real estate development.
-In his eight years as a commercial project manager, Trey was a team member involved in projects totaling almost $1 billion with the largest project equaling over $450 million and spanning over two and a half years.
-During the largest project, Trey was a member of a five man site team that had nearly 400 people working under their guidance.
+In his eight years as a commercial project manager, Trey was a team member involved in projects totaling almost $1 billion, with the largest project equaling over $450 million that had nearly 400 people working under their guidance.